mylesgrxnt/Learn-Javascript/README.md

 8) Basic Project Implementation: You'll have practical experience implementing small JavaScript projects, which may include interactive forms, simple games, or dynamic content updates.

 Overall, the goal is for you to feel confident in your ability to write, understand, and debug JavaScript code.
-This is not a course any software or testing processes that utilize JavaScript and will therefore not cover anything of that nature, but you should be prepared with the fundamental skills you need to tackle any JavaScript-related challenge following the conclusion of this course.
+This is not a course in any software or testing processes that utilize JavaScript and will therefore not cover anything of that nature, but you should be prepared with the fundamental skills you need to tackle any JavaScript-related challenge following the conclusion of this course.